AY2526S1-CS2103T-F08b-2/tp/docs/UserGuide.md

 Adds one or more skills to an existing person in the address book.

-Format: `addSkill INDEX SKILL[:LEVEL] [MORE_SKILLS[:LEVEL]]…​`
+Format: `addSkill p/INDEX s/SKILL[:LEVEL] [s/MORE_SKILLS[:LEVEL]]…​`

+* **Command is case-insensitive**: `addSkill`, `addskill`, `ADDSKILL` all work the same way
-* Adds skills to the person at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
-The index **must be a positive integer** 1, 2, 3, …​
+* Adds skills to the person at the specified `INDEX` using the `p/` prefix
+* The index refers to the index number shown in the displayed person list
+* The index **must be a positive integer** 1, 2, 3, …​
-* At least one skill must be provided.
+* At least one skill must be provided using the `s/` prefix
-* `LEVEL` can be: `Beginner`, `Intermediate`, or `Advanced` (case-sensitive)
+* `LEVEL` can be: `Beginner`, `Intermediate`, or `Advanced` (case-insensitive)
 * If no level is specified for a skill, it defaults to `Beginner`
-* **Smart skill upgrade**: If you add a skill that already exists with a **higher** experience level, the skill will be automatically upgraded to the higher level.
+* **Smart skill upgrade**: If you add a skill that already exists with a **higher** experience level, the skill will be automatically upgraded to the higher level
-* If you add a skill with the **same or lower** level than what already exists, the existing skill level is kept (no downgrade).
+* If you add a skill with the **same or lower** level than what already exists, the existing skill level is kept (no downgrade)
+* **Skill names are case-insensitive**: `Java`, `java`, and `JAVA` are all treated as the same skill and will be stored as lowercase
-* Skill names must be lowercase alphanumeric and may include '+' or '#' symbols, but cannot start with '#'
+* Skill names must be lowercase alphanumeric and may include '+' or '#' symbols, but cannot start with '#' and must be at least 1 character long
+* **Duplicate skills are not allowed** - each skill can only be added once per command

 Examples:
-*  `addSkill 1 java:Advanced` Adds the Java skill with Advanced level to the 1st person.
+*  `addSkill p/1 s/java:Advanced` Adds the Java skill with Advanced level to the 1st person.
 If Java already exists at Beginner or Intermediate, it will be upgraded to Advanced.
-*  `addSkill 2 python:Intermediate docker` Adds Python at Intermediate level and Docker at Beginner level (default) to the 2nd person.
+*  `addSkill p/2 s/python:Intermediate s/docker` Adds Python at Intermediate level and Docker at Beginner level (default) to the 2nd person.
-*  `addSkill 3 c++ react.js` Adds C++ and React.js skills at Beginner level to the 3rd person.
+*  `addSkill p/3 s/c++ s/react.js` Adds C++ and React.js skills at Beginner level to the 3rd person.
-*  `addSkill 1 python:Advanced` If person 1 has Python at Beginner level, it will be upgraded to Advanced.
-If already at Advanced, no change occurs.
+*  `ADDSKILL p/1 s/Python:Advanced` Case-insensitive command - if person 1 has python at Beginner level, it will be upgraded to Advanced.

 ### Adding interested hackathons to a person : `addHackathon`

 Adds one or more interested hackathons to an existing person in the address book.

-Format: `addHackathon INDEX hn/HACKATHON [hn/MORE_HACKATHONS]…​`
+Format: `addHackathon p/INDEX h/HACKATHON [h/MORE_HACKATHONS]…​`

+* **Command is case-insensitive**: `addHackathon`, `addhackathon`, `ADDHACKATHON` all work the same way
-* Adds interested hackathons to the person at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
-The index **must be a positive integer** 1, 2, 3, …​
+* Adds interested hackathons to the person at the specified `INDEX` using the `p/` prefix
+* The index refers to the index number shown in the displayed person list
+* The index **must be a positive integer** 1, 2, 3, …​
-* At least one hackathon must be provided.
+* At least one hackathon must be provided using the `h/` prefix
+* Multiple hackathons can be added at once by specifying multiple `h/` prefixes
 * **Hackathon names are case-insensitive** - "NUSHack", "nushack", and "NUSHACK" are treated as the same hackathon
 * **Cannot add if already participating**: You cannot add a hackathon to the interested list if the person is already participating in that hackathon (as part of a team).
 An error will be shown if you try to do this.
 * **Ignores duplicates**: If you try to add a hackathon that is already in the interested list, it will be silently ignored (no error).
+* **Duplicate hackathons are not allowed** - each hackathon can only be added once per command
 * Interested hackathons are displayed in light blue boxes in the UI under the "Interested" label.

 Examples:
-*  `addHackathon 1 hn/NUSHack` Adds NUSHack to the 1st person's interested hackathons list.
+*  `addHackathon p/1 h/NUSHack` Adds NUSHack to the 1st person's interested hackathons list.
-*  `addHackathon 2 hn/iNTUition hn/HackNRoll` Adds iNTUition and HackNRoll to the 2nd person's interested hackathons.
+*  `addHackathon p/2 h/iNTUition h/HackNRoll` Adds iNTUition and HackNRoll to the 2nd person's interested hackathons.
-*  `addHackathon 3 hn/TechChallenge` Adds TechChallenge to the 3rd person's interested hackathons.
+*  `ADDHACKATHON p/3 h/TechChallenge` Case-insensitive command - adds TechChallenge to the 3rd person's interested hackathons.

 ### Removing interested hackathons from a person : `removeHackathon`

 Removes one or more interested hackathons from an existing person in the address book.

-Format: `removeHackathon INDEX hn/HACKATHON [hn/MORE_HACKATHONS]…​`
+Format: `removeHackathon p/INDEX h/HACKATHON [h/MORE_HACKATHONS]…​`

+* **Command is case-insensitive**: `removeHackathon`, `removehackathon`, `REMOVEHACKATHON` all work the same way
-* Removes interested hackathons from the person at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
-The index **must be a positive integer** 1, 2, 3, …​
+* Removes interested hackathons from the person at the specified `INDEX` using the `p/` prefix
+* The index refers to the index number shown in the displayed person list
+* The index **must be a positive integer** 1, 2, 3, …​
-* At least one hackathon must be provided.
+* At least one hackathon must be provided using the `h/` prefix
+* Multiple hackathons can be removed at once by specifying multiple `h/` prefixes
 * **Hackathon names are case-insensitive** - "NUSHack", "nushack", and "NUSHACK" are treated as the same hackathon
 * **Cannot remove if participating**: You cannot remove a hackathon from the interested list if the person is currently participating in that hackathon (as part of a team).
 You must first use `removePersonFromTeam` or `deleteTeam` to stop participating.
 An error will be shown if you try to remove a participating hackathon.
 * If the hackathon is not in the interested list, an error message will be shown.